Qovery/documentation/website/docs/using-qovery/deployment/logs.md

 import Assumptions from '@site/src/components/Assumptions';

 The Logs interface allows you to access:
 - **The deployment logs**: every time a deployment is triggered, Qovery provides you with the log of its execution and as well with any error that might occur.
-Note: As of now, Qovery can provide you only the log of the latest deployment execution.
 - **The live logs** of your applications: Qovery allows you to retrieve the logs of your application in real time, streamed directly from your remote application (no data is stored on Qovery side).
 The logs are accessible as long as the application is running and writing the logs in the `stdout`.

 <!--